Help build a community that doesn't tolerate sexual violence, harassment or hate

 What is the Active Bystander Intervention course?

-The Active Bystander Intervention course addresses the following questions:
+The Active Bystander Intervention course course looks at:

-- What do our community values look like in practice?
+- What our community values look like in practice, and spotting the signs of unacceptable behaviours like bullying and domestic violence.

-The Active Bystander Intervention course introduces our role as active bystanders within the university community (and beyond), and equips participants with the knowledge, skills and confidence to make effective interventions.
+The Active Bystander Intervention course explores our role as active bystanders within the university community (and beyond), and equips participants with the knowledge, skills and confidence to make safe, effective interventions.

 Who can take the Active Bystander Intervention course?